taylerhn/taylerhn/README.md

 ## Hi there 👋
+I am an aspiring professional, interested in the intersection of Software Development and Business!

 <!--
 **taylerhn/taylerhn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.